vohai611/haivo-blog/content/post/2022-04-19-visualizing-population-growth-rate/index.markdown

 ## Prepare data for visualization

-I want the audience know which province/city belong to which region, so first, I need the map data of Vietnam split by regions.
-This is quite common task for me, so I saved the map to my personal pacakge [`{haitools}`](https://github.com/vohai611/haitools), and load from it when I need.
+I want the audience know which provinces/cities belong to which region, so, I need the map data of Vietnam split by regions.
+This is quite common task for me, hence I saved the map to my personal package [`{haitools}`](https://github.com/vohai611/haitools).
+Save data this way allow me to load it even when I am not working on my computer.

 ```r